qawolf/qawolf/docs/docs/api.md

 - default: `null`

-When a recorded element selector has the `QAW_DATA_ATTRIBUTE`, it will only find an element with that same attribute value.
-If the recorded element does not have that attribute, it will use the default [selector logic](review_test_code#element-selectors).
+When an element selector has the `QAW_DATA_ATTRIBUTE`, it will only find an element with that same attribute value.
+If the element selector does not have that attribute, it will use the default [selector logic](review_test_code#element-selectors).

 **Example**

-Record a test with:
+Create a test with:

 ```bash
 QAW_DATA_ATTRIBUTE=data-qa npx qawolf record www.myawesomesite.com myTest